intel-lab-lkp/linux/Documentation/filesystems/vfs.rst

 	flag should be set in file->f_mode.
-In case of O_EXCL the method must only succeed if the file didn't exist and hence FMODE_CREATED shall always be set on success.
+In case of O_EXCL the method must only succeed if the file didn't exist and hence FMODE_CREATED shall always be set on success. atomic_open() will always have exclusive access to the dentry as if O_CREAT hasn't caused the directory to be locked exclusively, then the dentry will have DCACHE_PAR_LOOKUP will also provides exclusivity.

 ``tmpfile``
 	called in the end of O_TMPFILE open().
 Optional, equivalent to